Learn to use drones, and you will get in on the ground floor of an industry that is taking off.

 tcacidima / Shutterstock.com

-Drones can go places that might be too risky for even the most intrepid reporter, and send back live video of the action.
-They could get views of fires, traffic accidents or riots, to name just a few things.
+Drones can go places that might be too risky for even the most intrepid reporter.
+They also can send back live video of the action, getting get views of fires, traffic accidents or riots.

-High school teams, other youth sports or some college sports could make use of drone photography.
-You might be able to sell drone photos to the athletes, their parents or the local media.
+High school athletic teams — and youth sports or some college sports teams — might need drone photography.
+You can sell drone photos to the athletes, their parents or the local media.

 Starting your own news site might be more than you want to take on.
-But you can start by reaching out to local newspapers or TV stations that might consider hiring you and your drone on a contractual basis, or buy images on a one-off basis.
+So, start by reaching out to local newspapers or TV stations that might hire you and your drone on a contractual basis, or buy images on a one-off basis.

 Mike Liu / Shutterstock.com